Baylor College of Medicine

 Coauthor's Affiliations

-Diagnostic RNA-seq and cell trans-differentiation
+Diagnostic RNA-seq Implementation

 Implementing a low-cost sequencing technology into clinical diagnostics